DynamicSwarms/ds-crazyflies/docs/crazyflies.rst

 Crazyflie and Safeflie
 ======================================

-The Crazyflie and Safeflie classes are examples on how to use the underlying interface to control a crazyflie.
-It is the easiest way to get started with implementing your own logik.
-A Crazyflie/Safeflie will automatically call the gateway to create a crazyflie connection.
+The Crazyflie and Safeflie classes are examples of how to use the underlying interface to control a Crazyflie.
+It is the easiest way to start implementing your own logic.
+A Crazyflie/Safeflie will automatically call the gateway to establish a Crazyflie connection.

-If not all functionality is needed however one should use the Client classes to only implement parts of the communication on the application layer.
-This is especially important if many crazyflies are beeing used in order to limit the amount of ROS Topic connections.
+If reduced functionality is required, it is recommended to use the Client classes to implement only parts of the communication on the application layer.
+This is especially important when using many Crazyflies to limit the number of ROS Topic connections.

-The following class diagram shows the Crazyflie and Safeflie classes and how the user can iteract with them.
+The following class diagram shows the Crazyflie and Safeflie classes and how the user can interact with them.

 .. image:: assets/Klassendiagram_.drawio.png
   :align: center